A hit-and-run scooter crash nearly killed him. Now he’s fighting for the data that could reveal the rider’s identity.

-The moments before the accident that nearly cost Allyson Medeiros his life remain a bit of a blur.
+The moments before the crash that nearly cost Allyson Medeiros his life remain a bit of a blur.

 “I am extremely happy and grateful for what happened compared to what could have happened and even more grateful to everyone that is being so helpful and loving with me right now,” Medeiros, who remains unable to conduct interviews, wrote on his Instagram feed after the crash.